A specific form

 - Fallout 3 proves that Bethesda learned their lesson from Oblivion's screw up.
 The level scaling is based on your level when you enter an area and is never adjusted again for that area, so in the starting areas, you'll deal with easy enemies, and as you get stronger and go further out, the enemies will also get stronger, but if you back to the beginning areas, you'll be dealing with the weak enemies again.

 - In addition, enemies are prebuilt to a certain level and pulled off a list to set what's appropriate.
 By contrast, Oblivion uses the same basic enemy at levels 8 and 20, but improves his stats and equipment.
 Fallout spawns a level 8 enemy when you enter an area at level 8, and a different level 20 enemy when you enter it at level 20.
-So you'll be fighting Enclave Troopers in Tesla armor at level 20, instead of Raiders who happen to be wielding Gatling Lasers while ensconced within Powered Armor.
+So you'll be fighting Enclave Troopers in Tesla armor at level 20 (and possibly Hellfire armor if you have Broken Steel), instead of Raiders who happen to be wielding Gatling Lasers while ensconced within Powered Armor.

 - The aliens in Mothership Zeta more frequently use Deflector Shields and Alien Disintegrators at higher levels, as well as their general stats and the Damage Resistance provided by said shields increasing, up to 110 by Level 30.

-- In Fallout New Vegas: Lonesome Road, unlike in the main game, the Deathclaws level up with the player.
-The Marked Men and most other DLC creatures also do this.
-Later patches to the main game have the NCR and Legion hit squads level up.
+- In Fallout: New Vegas: Lonesome Road, unlike in the main game, the Deathclaws level up with the player, eventually surpassing the Legendary Deathclaw in attack damage(thus on Very Hard, they are guaranteed to kill in one hit, no ifs ands or buts about it).
+The Marked Men, Tunnelers, Lobotomites, and most other DLC creatures also do this.
+Later patches to the main game have the NCR, Legion, and BOS Elite Mooks level with the player, which can be a pain when you have the elite hit squads stalking you due to a bad rep.

 Wide Open Sandbox

 - The X-Universe series doesn't have traditional character levels, but it does keep track of a couple types of ranking that affect missions.
 Your Fight rank (simply put, how many kills you have) helps determine the strength of mission-related enemies: an "Average" station defense mission that spawned a half-dozen scoutships when you started the game (not even a threat to the station, never mind the player) will spawn at least one frigate at low twenties Fight rank.
 At near-maxed fight rank, high-difficulty combat missions will start spawning full size destroyers.
-Meanwhile, your Trade rank plays into mission payouts; in X3: Terran Conflict a mission that paid maybe twenty grand at low Trade rank will often pay over a million at mid-teens rank.
+Meanwhile, your Trade rank (raised by making a profit off of transactions - either by yourself or through your trade network) plays into mission payouts; in X3: Terran Conflict a mission that paid maybe twenty grand at low Trade rank will often pay over a million at mid-teens rank.

-- Dead Island has scaling similiar to Oblivion.
+- Dead Island has scaling similar to Oblivion.
 Whatever level you are, the enemies will be.
-Your health increases, but their damages increases to do roughly the same amount percentage wise.
+Your health increases, but their damage increases to do roughly the same amount percentage wise.
 Their health increases, but you can equip stronger weapons to do the same back to them.

 - Puzzle Quest scales all enemies to the same level as your character, except for boss battles.